New Orleans is one of the best places to eat, drink and listen to live jazz, then repeat the next day

 912 Royal St, New Orleans, LA 70116

-You can rest assured that this flavourful Southern staple tastes a lot nicer than its name.
+You can be assured that this flavourful Southern staple tastes a lot nicer than its name.
 The grits, referring to stone-ground cornmeal, are cooked with milk and butter.
 Then the shrimp are fried in butter and bacon fat, before being served over warm grits.

 Café Amelie, in the French Quarter, provides the most pleasant courtyard setting to indulge in shrimp and grits, one of its best-selling dish.